Sting (musician): 2016–2020: 57th & 9th, 44/876 and My Songs

 On 7 February 2018, Sting performed as special guest at the Italian Sanremo Music Festival, singing "Muoio per te", the Italian version of "Mad About You", the lyrics of which were written by his friend and colleague Zucchero Fornaciari and "Don't Make Me Wait" with Shaggy.
 44/876, Sting and Shaggy's first studio album as a duo, was released in April 2018.
 On 21 April 2018, Sting was among the artists to perform at The Queen's Birthday Party held at the Royal Albert Hall.
+In 2019, he received a BMI Award when "Every Breath You Take", a hit single by The Police, became the most-played song in radio history.

 Sting's fourteenth album, titled My Songs, was released on 24 May 2019.
 The album features 14 studio (and one live) re-recorded versions of his songs released throughout his solo career and his time with the Police.
 In support of the album, a world tour named the My Songs Tour started on 28 May 2019 at La Seine Musicale in Paris and ended on 2 September 2019 at Kit Carson Park in Taos, New Mexico.
 A 16-date residency from 22 May to 2 September 2020 at Caesars Palace in Las Vegas, Nevada was rescheduled due to COVID-19, with the first date taking place on 29 October 2021.
-His 6 nights at the London Palladium were rescheduled to April 2022.
+His six nights at the London Palladium were rescheduled to April 2022.

 On 14 April 2020, Sting recorded a duet cover of "Message in a Bottle" with the girl group All Saints.
 The same year, he appeared on the song "Simple" available on the EP Pausa by Ricky Martin.
+Also in 2020, Sting was listed as number 32 on Rolling Stone's list of the top 50 greatest bassists of all time.